…that starts powering attached module(s) at dusk

 - I use a stripboard in this project rather than having the components floating around

 - output leads and a connector are recommended to allow you to mix ‘n match different modules to be powered when it gets dark.
+They’ll also let you include the Timer-delay Off Switch module in between the charger and the output module(s).

 Tools etc. you’ll need: